 Hoarding disorder often begins at a mild level during adolescence and gradually worsens with age, causing clinically significant impairment by the mid-30s.
 At any given point in time, an estimated 2 to 6% of people have this disorder (1 General reference Hoarding disorder is characterized by persistent difficulty discarding or parting with possessions, regardless of their actual value.
 This difficulty results in the accumulation of possessions... read more ).
 It is equally prevalent in females and males.

 Patients have a strong need to save items, and they experience significant distress when parting with the items or contemplating parting with them.
 Patients accumulate a large number of items for which they have inadequate space; the items congest and clutter the living space so much that large areas become unusable, except for storing hoarded items.
 For example, stacks of hoarded newspapers may fill the sink and cover the countertops and stove in the kitchen, preventing these areas from being used to prepare meals.

 Animal hoarding is a form of hoarding disorder in which patients accumulate a large number of animals and do not provide adequate nutrition, sanitation, and veterinary care despite deterioration of the animals (eg, weight loss, illness) and/or environment (eg, extreme overcrowding, highly unsanitary conditions).

 Degree of insight varies.
-Some patients recognize that the hoarding-related beliefs and behaviors are problematic; others do not.
+Some patients recognize that the hoarding-related beliefs and behaviors are problematic but many do not.